felipehaack/bazel-modular-project/README.md

-# bazel-scala-minimal-example
+# bazel-modular-project

-This is a minimal example of Hello World running on Bazel 0.23.0
+This is a project for study purpose based on Bazel 0.23.0 for modular project.

 ## How to install Bazel on MAC